 - Applications will be handled in accordance with the tender principle.

-- A call in the spring as well as in the autumn are planned for both 2021 and 2022.
+- A call in the spring as well as in the autumn are also planned for 2022.

 This factsheet aims to provide a quick overview of the objectives, structure and conditions of this subsidy scheme (as known on 26-01-2021).
 Based on this information no conclusions should be drawn.
 In addition, this document has no legal status.